 Next, use tongs to transfer the pasta directly from the cooking pot into the skillet then add chopped fresh basil and a wee squeeze of fresh lemon juice.
-This pasta dish isn’t supposed to taste lemony, but a small drizzle sure wakes everything up.
+This pasta dish isn’t supposed to taste lemony, but a small drizzle wakes all the flavors up.

-Last step is to add freshly grated parmesan cheese (use the amount I’ll provide in the recipe card as a suggestion – when it comes to cheese you should always follow your heart!) plus some of the reserved pasta cooking water.
+Last step is to add freshly grated parmesan cheese plus some of the reserved pasta cooking water.
 Stir and toss the pasta with the heat still on medium until a light and silky sauce has formed.
 Add more pasta cooking water (or parm!) if needed.

 Taste and add more salt and/or lemon juice if desired, then swirl onto plates and dig in.
 I hope you love this yummy, saucy, summery pasta dish – enjoy!

 - Sweet Corn with Maple-Bourbon Brown Butter and Bacon

 Fresh and craveable recipes + healthy eating tips!